A biologically plausible neural network for multi-channel Canonical Correlation Analysis: Introduction

-There are a number of existing consequential models of cortical microcircuits with multi-compartmental neurons and non-Hebbian plasticity \cite{kording2001supervised,urbanczik2014learning,guerguiev2017towards,sacramento2018dendritic,haga2018dendritic,richards2019dendritic,milstein2020bidirectional}.
+There are a number of existing consequential models of cortical microcircuits with multi-compartmental neurons and non-Hebbian plasticity \citep{kording2001supervised,urbanczik2014learning,guerguiev2017towards,sacramento2018dendritic,haga2018dendritic,richards2019dendritic,milstein2020bidirectional}.
 These models provide mechanistic descriptions of the neural dynamics and synaptic plasticity and account for many experimental observations, including the nonlinearity of neural outputs and the layered organization of the cortex.
 While our neural network model is single-layered and linear, it is derived from a principled CCA objective function, which has several advantages.
-First, since biological neural networks evolved to adaptively perform behaviorally relevant computations, it is natural to view them as optimizing a relevant objective.
+First, since biological neural networks evolved to adaptively perform behaviorally relevant computations, it is natural to view them as optimizing a relevant objective function.
 Second, our approach clarifies which features of the network (e.g., multi-compartmental neurons and non-Hebbian synaptic updates) are central to computing correlations.
 Finally, since the optimization algorithm is derived from a CCA objective that can be solved offline, the neural activities and synaptic weights can be analytically predicted for any input without resorting to numerical simulation.
-In this way, our neural network model is interpretable and analytically tractable, and provides a useful contrast to nonlinear, layered neural network models.
+In this way, our neural network model is interpretable and analytically tractable, and provides a useful complement to nonlinear, layered neural network models.

-\paragraph{Organization:} The remainder of this work is organized as follows.
+\paragraph{Organization.} The remainder of this work is organized as follows.
 We state the CCA problem in Section~\ref{sec:cca}.
-In Section \ref{sec:sm}, we introduce our novel objective for the CCA problem, and in Section \ref{sec:algorithms}, we derive offline and online CCA algorithms.
+In Section \ref{sec:algorithms}, we introduce a novel objective for the CCA problem and derive offline and online CCA algorithms.
 In Section~\ref{sec:extensions}, we derive an extension of our CCA algorithm, and in Section \ref{sec:bio}, we map the extension onto a simplified cortical microcircuit.
 We provide results of numerical simulations in Section~\ref{sec:numerics}.